GMX3C

 What is HeadPause Pro?

-Pro is a one-time $4.99 unlock that adds the full Balance library (Epley, Semont, Half-Somersault, BBQ Roll), unlimited Still session length, Motion drift haptics and telemetry, full practice history, and iCloud sync across your devices.
-The free tier includes the Brandt-Daroff and Gaze Stabilization routines, 5-minute Still sessions, Motion horizon-hold, and 30 days of history.
+Pro is a one-time $4.99 unlock that adds the full Balance library (Epley, Semont, Half-Somersault, BBQ Roll) with form scoring, longer Still sessions plus the full soundscape library, all five Motion environments with horizon holds, drift hum, and trip telemetry, the full Ring sound studio (masking, focus tones, wind-down beds, quiet-room support), complete practice history, and iCloud sync across your devices.
+The free tier includes the Brandt-Daroff and Gaze Stabilization Balance routines, Still sessions up to 3 minutes with two soundscapes, Motion horizon-hold for car and before-travel, the Mask Ring intent, and 30 days of history.
 No subscriptions, no recurring charges.

 Do I need AirPods to use HeadPause?